VishalChaudhary01/finance-dashboard-system/README.md

 **Prisma omit** — passwordHash is excluded at the query level using Prisma's omit option rather than a post-processing utility.
 This ensures the hash is never accidentally included in any response.

 **Pagination defaults** — Records default to `page=1, limit=10` if not specified.

+**Email notification** — Currently, when an admin creates a user, the user is not notified that their account has been created on the platform.
+We can integrate an email notification system.
+Whenever an admin creates a user (with name, email, password, and role), the system can automatically send an email to the user informing them that their account has been created.
+The email can also guide them on how to access their account, such as contacting the admin for credentials or setting their password securely.